Classic motorcycle insurance

 What does classic motorcycle insurance cover?

-• Third-party.
-This is the legal minimum level of insurance.
+Third-party classic motorbike insurance is the legal minimum level of cover required for your bike.
 It offers cover for any damage you do to someone else, their vehicle or their property.
-You won’t be covered for the cost of any damage to your own motorbike.

 What extras can I add to my classic bike insurance?